annaaleonn0815/BART-ML-Summariser/README.md

 ## Usage

 1. Clone the repository to your local machine.
+2. Activate your virtual environment.
-2. Start the application by running the following command: ```python graphical_interface.py```
+3. Start the application by running the following command: ```python graphical_interface.py```
-3. Select "Load Text File" and navigate to the ```GUI_documents``` folder.
+4. Select "Load Text File" and navigate to the ```GUI_documents``` folder.
 Sample research papers are included in the folder.
-4. Select a paper and click "Open".
+5. Select a paper and click "Open".
-5. Adjust the summary length as desired and click the "Generate Summary" button.
+6. Adjust the summary length as desired and click the "Generate Summary" button.
-6. Save the generated summary if needed.
+7. Save the generated summary if needed.